plandes/mark-thing-at/README.md

 [![MELPA stable badge][melpa-stable-badge]][melpa-stable-link]
 [![Travis CI Build Status][travis-badge]][travis-link]

-This is a really more of a convenience for *things* in `thingatpt.el`.
+This package tracks and creates bindings for region marking functions found in `thingatpt.el`.
 The library adds on functionality that:

 * Generates functions that marks *things* (per the parlance of `thingatpt.el` library.